 I used my mixie to grind the batter.
 Only thing while grinding batter in the mixie is to watch for the heat.
 Mixie heats up fast, so u need to stop it every 10 minutes give it a 2-3 minutes rest and grind again.

 - Wash and soak rice and dal separately in water.
 Soak methi seeds along with urad dal.
 Let this both soak for 3-4 hours.

-- After the said time, Drain the excess water from urad dal and add it to your mixer jar/grinder, add about 1/4 cup water and start grinding.
-Check the consistency mid way and add another 2-3 tbsp of water for a soft and fluffy batter.
+- After the said time, Drain the excess water from urad dal and add it to your mixer jar/grinder, add about ¼ cup water and start grinding.
+Check the consistency mid way and add another 2-3 tablespoon of water for a soft and fluffy batter.

 - Urad dal batter should be soft and smooth.
 Well ground urad dal batter, froths well and u can hear the sound of air incorporated in the batter (like gluck, gluck!!!)

 - Remove the ground batter to a deep bowl.
 We will be adding ground rice batter to it, so use a vessel accordingly.

 - Next, drain the excess water from rice, add half the soaked rice to the mixie and ¼ cup of water and grind to a smooth batter.
 Rice takes a bit more extra time than urad dal.
 Do the same with the next half of the rice.
 Add the ground rice batter to the urad dal batter.
 Wash the mixie with another ¼ cup of water, wash and add that water also to the batter.